WWE SmackDown vs. Raw 2007: Release

-The official demo for WWE SmackDown vs. Raw 2007 was released on the Xbox Live Marketplace on 28 September 2006, containing a No-DQ match between Triple H and Kane.
+The official demo for WWE SmackDown vs. Raw 2007 was released on the Xbox Live Marketplace in September 2006, containing a No-DQ match between Triple H and Kane.

 Like the previous game, the game was released on the PlayStation 2 and the PlayStation Portable.
 While the series has traditionally been exclusive to the PlayStation series of consoles, this game was released on Xbox 360 after a series of lackluster wrestling games THQ released on the original Xbox.
 This is the first time a game in the SmackDown! series is featured in two different console generations.
-A steelbook version of the PlayStation 2 release was available exclusively in Australia.
+A SteelBook version of the PlayStation 2 release was available exclusively in Australia.

 A PlayStation 3 version was also planned but was eventually cancelled along with NBA Live 07.
 The developers publicly announced that they would rather concentrate their efforts on other game systems.
-The next installment, Smackdown vs. Raw 2008 was released for the PlayStation 3 and all future WWE games for the following 10 years have been released for the console.
+The next installment, SmackDown vs. Raw 2008 was released for the PlayStation 3 and all future WWE games for the following 10 years have been released for the console.
 However, the PlayStation 2 version can be played on any PlayStation 3 models with PlayStation 2 backwards compatibility support.
-There was also consideration over releasing the game on the Wii as the game's developers were waiting to learn more about the system.
-However, during a video interview, creative manager Cory Ledesma announced there were no plans for it to be released on the Wii.
+There was also consideration over releasing the game on the Wii as the game's developers were waiting to learn more about the system, but during a video interview, creative manager Cory Ledesma revealed that there were no plans for it to be released on the Wii.

 A special edition version for the Xbox 360 was sold for a limited time at EB Games and GameStop.
 This version featured the game in an aluminum case along with a bonus disc from The History of the WWE Championship DVD boxset and a copy of The Ultimate WWE Trivia Book.

+The Japanese releases of the game was released by then-recently established Japanese branch of THQ, rather than Yuke's themselves, following legal issues relating to Yuke's self-publication of WWE games in Japan.
+As a result, the Exciting Pro Wrestling subtitle for that region was retired.